BPJandree/GOSTlibs/TUTORIAL.md

 In R you can load data that is provided in packages by first opening the package to which the data belongs to, and then running the ```data()``` command.
 We will have to add our datasets to the package.

-To add example data, first download the RawSampleData from the [RawSampleData subfolder on my github]()
+To add example data, first download the RawSampleData from the [RawSampleData subfolder on my github](https://github.com/BPJandree/GOSTlibs/tree/master/RawSampleData).

 Save it somewhere on your computer, and load it to your R environment.
 Then save the objects as .rda files into the data folder in your R package.